Low-Dose CT Lung Cancer Screening

 Why did my doctor order a low-dose CT lung screening?

-Your doctor ordered low-dose CT lung screening because you meet the criteria for individuals at high risk of developing lung cancer based on your age and smoking history.
+Your doctor ordered a low-dose CT lung screening because you meet the criteria for individuals at high-risk of developing lung cancer based on your age and smoking history.

 • Significant smoking history (at least 20 pack-years)